>

 Give Yourself The Best Information Possible Before Your Next Pro Baseball Minor League Tryout

 All of this advice is available to you in just a few minutes.
-You will get over 5 hours of audio interviews (MP3 format) and PDF transcripts of other conversations.
-Since the average independent baseball tryout costs between $40 and $60 for each team/league event, I wanted to keep the price to less than half of what you would pay.
+You will get over 6 hours of audio interviews (MP3 format) and PDF transcripts of other conversations.
+Since the average independent baseball tryout costs between $50 and $75 (sometimes over $100 per tryout), I wanted to keep the price to less than half of what you would pay.

-I figured that a price of $19, which is less than half of just one average tryout's cost, is a fair price to cover the website costs and to get the advice which many players who are on independent baseball rosters TODAY don't even know.
+I figured that a price of $17, which is less than half of just one average tryout’s cost, is a fair price to discover the times and locations of upcoming independent professional baseball tryouts; and you also will get the advice which many players who are on independent baseball rosters TODAY don’t even know!

 Many current players have not networked, met others in the industry, and have not earned the trust of those who know what it takes to have a great professional baseball career AND what it takes to succeed when it is time to transition to the post-playing career.
 You now have access to a competitive edge which is based on what actually works.